Tufted Titmouse

 tufted titmouse with fur for its nest

-The tufted titmouse will lines its nest with soft material such as animal fur.
+The tufted titmouse will line its nest with soft material such as animal fur.

-The tufted titmouse gets its genus name Baeolophus from the Greek words baios and lophos, which roughly translates into “small crested”.
+The tufted titmouse gets its genus, Baeolophus, from the Greek words baios and lophos, which roughly translates into “small crested”.
 Its scientific name is Baeolophus bicolor, which simply means two-colored.
 Therefore, the bird’s scientific name translates into “small-crested, two-colored.”

-The Baeolophus genus contains five species, all of which have the common name “titmouse”.
-These birds have a slightly different range, which explains their slight phsycial differences.
-Originally, this genus was contained within the genus Parus.
-However, the American Ornithological Society recently separated it into a different category.
+The Baeolophus genus contains five species, all of which have the common name “titmouse.”
+These birds have a slightly different range, which explains their slight physical differences.
+Initially, this genus was contained within the genus Parus.
+However, after DNA analysis showed notable genetic differences, the American Ornithological Society recently separated it into a different category.

 The tufted titmouse falls into the Paridae family.
 These family members are commonly referred to as “tits” or “chickadees,” depending on where you are.